trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

 This is not an official document.
-It is rather a collection of some rules and papers, best practices and recommendations used by me (also in production environments but not only) and which may be useful especially for other administrators.
+It is rather a collection of some rules and papers, best practices and recommendations used by me (also in production environments but not only), and which may be useful especially for other administrators.
 Many of these rules refer to external resources.

 Throughout this handbook you will explore the many features of Nginx and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.